 A small change has greatly upgraded the atmosphere at Spartan Stadium.
 A lot of the gray or taupe accents around the stadium have been painted the vibrant blue that the team uses in its uniforms.
 This has made a huge difference and makes it the stadium more identifiable with team that plays there.

-The fact that the entire upper level was empty certainly took much of the life out of the atmosphere.
 All along the very top of the seating are honorees from Spartans teams gone by.
-Names like Bill Walsh, Pop Warner, Jack Elway and Jeff Garcia highlight this list that were joined by nearly zero fans in the section.
+Names like Bill Walsh, Pop Warner, Jack Elway and Jeff Garcia highlight this list.

 Another quirky quality of Spartan Stadium is the column-like structure separating the fans from the field.
 I like the distinct railing as that is how I determined whether the Earthquakes were home or away when watching on TV as a kid.

 The immediate neighborhood is mostly industrial, pretty vacant for a college football Saturday.
 The only crowd you’ll find is in the parking lot at the rambunctious tailgates.